kparc/kcc/README.md

 ### remarks on style

-As any other language, 𝒌 expects a programmer to observe and follow certain conventions on coding style and terminology in order to understand the code written by the others and let their own code be understood.
+As any other language, 𝒌 expects a programmer to observe certain conventions on coding style and terminology in order to understand the code written by the others and let their own code be understood.
 While some rules of the house of 𝒌 are universal, some are not.

 #### annotations